-After sun down, there is plenty to eat and drink.
+After sundown, there is plenty to eat and drink.
 As an extension of the celebrations, there are plenty of food stalls and cocktails bars around different corners of the state.

 Last year, the Samba Square in Panjim (near Panjim Church) saw a plethora of people swaying to the tunes of live music and indulging in multi-cuisine food stalls.
 From the local Konkani fish fry to the famous Italian pasta, most popular dishes were available in this food fare.
-The streets were crowded with people socialising with a drink or two in their hands.
+The streets were crowded with people socializing with a drink or two in their hands.
 And a little beyond, on the stage, the alternate brightly lit artistes sang retro songs.

 Don’t forget to lose yourself in the crowd while enjoying responsibly.